RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

          /rc/cloud-integrations/pulumi.md
 ---

-## Introduction to Pulumi

-Pulumi has gained significant popularity within the developer community due to its innovative approach to infrastructure as code (IaC) and its ability to simplify and streamline the process of cloud resource provisioning and management.
-Unlike traditional IaC tools, Pulumi allows developers to write infrastructure code using familiar programming languages, such as Python, JavaScript, TypeScript, and Go, rather than using domain-specific languages.
+[Pulumi](https://www.pulumi.com/) is an automation tool that allows you to easily provision infrastructure as code.
+Pulumi allows developers to write infrastructure code using programming languages rather than using domain-specific languages.

-## The Pulumi Redis Cloud Provider

-With the [Redis Cloud Resource Provider](https://www.pulumi.com/registry/packages/rediscloud/), developers can create Redis Cloud resources in their favorite programming language.
-The Pulumi Redis Cloud Provider supports the following programming languages :
+With the [Redis Cloud Resource Provider](https://www.pulumi.com/registry/packages/rediscloud/), you can create Redis Cloud resources in a programming language.
+The Pulumi Redis Cloud Provider supports the following programming languages:

 * TypeScript
 * Python